attapol/tltk/README.rst

 Updates:
 --------

 More compound words are added in the dictionary.
 Version 1.1.3-1.1.5 have many entries that are not a word and contain a few errors.
-They are removed in version 1.1.6
+They are removed in the latest version.

 NER tagger model was updated because dictionary used in word segmetation was updated.